SFPC/sfpc.github.io/codeecologies.md

 - December 15, 2018.
 1~6pm
 - School for Poetic Computation, 155 Bank St, NYC
 - [Free Registration](https://www.eventbrite.com/e/code-ecologies-tickets-52863504164), Limited seating
-- ASL interpretation, Real Time Captioning, disability and access needs will be supported
+- Real Time Captioning, disability and access needs will be supported
 - A portion of the event will be live-streamed and open for remote participation

 Code Ecologies is an open forum to explore the environmental impact of computation.
 This public event is organized by a group of faculty and alumni from the School for Poetic Computation who are passionate about environmental justice.
 Through presentations and discussions, we will explore the negative influence of computational technologies and network infrastructure on the natural environment, and the precarious conditions they create for the habitat we share among various species.